PragLab/SAMPLE/README.md

     Version 1.12:

 	- Added 'refresh' button for the scanner list.
 	- Several visual rearangements of the windows.

     Version 1.11:

 	- Added 'view in folder' button for the scanning monitor screen.

     Version 1.1:

 	- Reworked the scheduler logic, it is more accurate and will no longer skip the occational  scan.
 	- Fixed an issue with the attributes of currently operating runs, changing when user changes something in the main window.
+	- Changed the 12 hour clock to 24 hour cycle instead.
+Removed the AM/PM tag from the output file names, as it confused ImageJ when analysing the data.